Virtualization-projects/rancher-labs-wiki/Ldap-Auth-Configuration.md

 `(&(objectClass=person)(sAMAccountName=user1))`

-And only use results from the specified OUS from the [Ldap Account Access](#LdapAccess) section.
+And only use results from the specified OUs from the [Ldap Account Access](#LdapAccess) section.

 We would then take the value of **userAccountControl** attribute for each user and compare it with the **514** to determine if that user is enabled or disabled.
 We will not use disabled users.
 (Unless the want to be able to to use inactive and active user accounts.)